evilmint/aws-openapi-lint/README.md

 - CORS rules allow all verbs mentioned in the path
 - CORS rules are present
 - amazon integration is present
-- path param present in `requestParameters` is not used in path parameters and vice-versa if integration type is not `http_proxy`
+- path param present in `requestParameters` is not used in path parameters and vice-versa

+# Roadmap

+- [ ] Ignore path-params if `http_proxy` integration type used
+- [ ] Support json specs
+- [ ] Add option to disable rules via CLI
+- [ ] Add option to disable rules for specific paths
+- [ ] Add warning threshold to not return with status code other than 0 if limit not exceeded

 # Installation